SAP/java-integration-for-sap-mobile-services/docs/push/index.md

 ### getRegistration

-Retrieve a single push registration by it's ID.
+Retrieve a single push registration by its ID.

 ### getRegistrations